apache/royale-docs/features/as3/strict-function-types.md

 ## Compiler option

 Royale enables strict function types by default.
-To disable strict function types in your application, use the `-allow-strict-function-types` compiler option.
+To disable strict function types in your application, set the `-allow-strict-function-types` compiler option to false:

 ```sh
 mxmlc -allow-strict-function-types=false MyApp.mxml